NVIDIA/cuda-quantum/docs/sphinx/install.rst

   **Use case**: build from source, Docker containers

-  When a local MPI installation is detected at build time, CUDA Quantum will build an MPI plugin targeting this implementation when build from source.
+  When a local MPI installation is detected at build time, CUDA Quantum will build an MPI plugin targeting this implementation.
-  Similarly, the :ref:`CUDA Quantum Docker image <install-docker-image>` is shipped with a builtin MPI plugin based on its optimized OpenMPI installation inside the image.
+  Similarly, the :ref:`CUDA Quantum Docker image <install-docker-image>` is shipped with a built-in MPI plugin based on an optimized OpenMPI installation included in the image.
   No action is required to use this built-in plugin.

   .. note::

-    Manually-activated MPI plugin takes precedence over builtin plugin.
+    A manually activated MPI plugin takes precedence over a built-in plugin.
     For instance, the user may choose to reinstall a different MPI library inside the Docker container and activate a new CUDA Quantum MPI plugin.
 The newly-activated plugin will always be used even though a built-in one was shipped with the Docker image.